word-killers/mark2down/README.md

 > ./server.py
 ```

-  - On Windows:
+On Windows:
 ```
 > python server.py
 ```

-The server should be running on http://localhost:8080/.
+The server should be running on [http://localhost:8080/].

 ## Production Server
 The steps are almost the same but instead of running the server from the python script, clone the project to the server root and run the web server.
-Server setup for Apache, Nginx and Lighttpd is described in [web.py
+Server setup for Apache and Lighttpd is described in [web.py
 documentation](http://webpy.org/install#prod).